rustatian/Microservices/README.md

 Sample of counsul health checks you can see at: http://207.154.217.167:8500/ui/#/dc1/services

-Sample of grafana graphics (with prometheus) you can see at: http://207.154.217.167:3000/dashboard/db/taskcalendar
+Sample of grafana graphics (with prometheus) you can see at (login test, password test): http://207.154.217.167:3000/dashboard/db/taskcalendar